deeplearning4j/deeplearning4j/symbolicreasoning.md

 ## <a name="footnote">Footnotes</a>

 <a name="one">1)</a> Hinton, Yann LeCun and Andrew Ng have all suggested that work on unsupervised learning (learning from unlabeled data) will lead to our next breakthroughs.

+<a name="two">2)</a> The two problems may overlap, and solving one could lead to solving the other, since a concept that helps explain a model will also help it recognize certain patterns in data using fewer examples.

 ## Resources for Deep Learning and Symbolic Reasoning